zhangjianzhang/software-feature-prioritization-based-on-user-reviews/README.md

 ### Dataset

-- For training the LDA-based feature extraction model, we used all reviews of the [accounting software products](https://www.softwareadvice.com/accounting/).
+- For training the LDA-based feature extraction model, all reviews of the [accounting software products](https://www.softwareadvice.com/accounting/) have been used.
-- For the illustrative example, we use all the reviews of [Quickbooks](https://www.softwareadvice.com/accounting/qb-enterprise-acctg-profile/), which is one of the most popular accounting software product.
+- For the illustrative example, we have used all the reviews of [Quickbooks](https://www.softwareadvice.com/accounting/qb-enterprise-acctg-profile/), which is one of the most popular accounting software product.
 - In order to avoid infringement, we do not publish the original software review dataset publicly.
 For research purpose, you can get the reviews from the website [Software Advice](https://www.softwareadvice.com/) by yourself.

 ###  Tools